cbrafter/feeg6003_revealjs/reveal_js_blog.md

 Open the presentation/HTML file you wish to edit in Brackets.
 Click the lightning bolt icon in the upper right corner, this should open a browser window and the lighning bolt should turn from grey to yellow.
 As you save your presentation, the changes will be reflected in the browser dynmically.

+#### Controlling the presentation

+If you wish to make the presentation full screen, then press the **F** key, or leave the window reduced if you want to just test the presentation.
+With the browser in focus, the presentation can be controlled using the arrow keys or spacebar.

 ## Tutorial

 Coming soon...